Our lives are becoming fully digital.

 Due to the versatility and usability of the Swipe ID, we are looking for partners in different sectors and industries.
 Swipe ID can be implemented easily, is very cost-effective and highly suitable for all kinds of online access, offline access, Time & Attendance systems and access to many different real world places.
 Swipe ID is one device for all possible identity checks.
 In combination with our Central Matching Base and N3 receiver it offers the most secure access control system available.

 To make the most of every partnership, we have a partner license program for banks and large corporations.
-In addition, we offer installation companies and third-party developers an excellent opportunity to join the Swipe ID revolution that will start in the second quarter of 2017.
+In addition, we offer installation companies and third-party developers an excellent opportunity to join the Swipe ID revolution that will start in the fourth quarter of 2017.

 If you are interested in finding out how we could set up a fruitful collaboration, please contact us by using the form below.